GallowayLabMIT/protocols/docs/protocols/cloning/ligation_assembly.rst

 Ligation assembly
 ========================

-.. time:: Overnight for best efficiency
+.. time:: At least 1 hour, or overnight for best efficiency

 `Ligation <https://en.wikipedia.org/wiki/Ligation_(molecular_biology)>`_ assembly is used to assemble DNA fragments by creating phosphodiester bonds between different fragments to generate a larger linear fragment or plasmid.
 Ligation reactions can be performed with restriction digest products and/or oligos that contain compatible sticky ends.